Psychological safety is the most important factor in high performing teams, and high performing teams are happy.

 The Three Fundamentals of Psychological Safety

 There are three core leadership behaviours which support psychological safety in teams.
 These may seem simple, but in practice they extend to every single leadership behaviour and every single aspect of communication.
-Those three core behaviours are:
+Those three core behaviours (thanks to Amy Edmondson for codifying these) are:

-- Frame work as a learning problem, not an execution problem.
+- Frame work as a learning problem, not an execution problem Everything is an experiment.
 The outcome of work should not exclusively be the output; it must also be learning how to do it better next time.

 - Acknowledge your own fallibility.
 By admitting when you make a mistake or don’t know the answer, you allow (indeed, encourage) others to do the same.